 What is the view of development progress from the bottom up?

-Drawing upon five years of work in partnership with USAID’s Global Development Lab and the AidData Center for Development Policy, we are producing a flagship report on the state of subnational development low- and middle-income countries.
+Drawing upon five years of work in partnership with the U.S. Global Development Lab and the AidData Center for Development Policy, we are producing a flagship report on the state of subnational development in low- and middle-income countries.

 The analysis, which will be published later this year, uses geographically precise data on development investments and results to unmask persistent pockets of inequality within countries and assess the relationship between financing for sustainable development and progress at the subnational level.
 This research comes at a critical moment as the international community takes stock of how to crowd in financing for sustainable development from more sources than ever before and optimize future investments to ensure no one is left behind.